kippt/jekyll-incorporated/_posts/2014-03-11-spark-publish.md

 But what if you want the Spark Core to talk to you?
 Enter `Spark.publish()`.
 This feature lets you publish events from the Spark Core, which can be subscribed to through the API.
 Events are published to a topic, and can be public or private.

-To showcase this feature, I'm going to build a Spark-powered motion detector.
+To showcase this feature, I'm going to build a Spark-powered motion detector, using an off-the-shelf [PIR sensor](http://www.adafruit.com/products/189).
 Here's the hardware:

 <div class="full"><img src="/images/core-and-pir-live.jpg"></div>